Posted by: Kaplan Schweser

 In addition to the CFA charter, many equity analysts get a securities license from FINRA.
 This licensing requires sponsorship from an employing firm, so most analysts do not get their securities licensing requirements done until they are hired by a firm.

 If you like diving deep into research and data, and you have the rigor to succeed in a high-pressure industry, being a stock analyst may be the right fit for you.
-If you are interested in learning more about the CFA program, the CFA exam, and how you can prepare with Kaplan Schweser, visit our CFA page now.
+If you are interested in learning more about the CFA Program, the CFA Program exam, and how you can prepare with Kaplan Schweser, visit our CFA Program page now.

 Have your voice heard as a published guest writer in our blog.